ozzi-/microblog/README.md

 Basically clone the git repo into your htdocs folder, assuming you have PHP and Apache running, you are already done.

+The file "index.php" is but a skeleton which shows how you could include µblog onto your existing page or might serve as a starting point when building a blog from scratch.

 ## Adding content
 Blog posts are stored as html files in the folder "content".